NinelLysinchuk/converter/README.md

-currency converter (currently under development)
+currency converter (work in progress)